CharlieMHJeong/Python_Network/NetworkProgramming/Readme.md

     •	Please enter a network address(IPAddress/sm):
 5. Please check console or ip_port_log.txt file for the result.

+### EventID, CategoryID
+In the Filter of EventViewer, use the following information. <br/>
+EventID: 7040<br/>
+CategoryID: 9876

 ### Bug Fixes:

 ### Release Notes: